 - I have post-workout popsicles in my freezer for after it's over.

 - I'll be able to sympathize with the millions of people who live without air conditioning.

-- I look like a Nike/Gatorade/Under Armour ad afterward.
+- I will look like a fitness ad afterward.

-Winter is a time of hibernation.
+Winter is a time of hibernation for so many.
 Summer, on the other hand, is the time to socialize.
 Why not combine that with staying active?
-Alysa Boan, NASM-certified personal trainer of FitnessTrainer.com, encourages her clients to join a summer league — sand or water volleyball or golf (without the cart), for example — to stay fit during the hotter months of the year.
+Alysa Boan, certified personal trainer, encourages her clients to join a summer league — like sand or water volleyball or golf for example — to stay fit during the hotter months of the year.